karlvr/SyntaxPane/CONTRIBUTING.md

     git branch -D issue-descriptive-name-branch
     ```

-- Update your master (or the branch into which your work was merged) with the latest upstream version:
+- Update your `work` branch (or the branch into which your work was merged) with the latest upstream version:

     ```shell
-    git pull --ff upstream master
+    git pull --ff upstream work
     ```

 ## <a name="rules"></a> Coding Rules